Category Archives: personality-types

 Comparing Deloitte’s Business Chemistry and the DISC Personality Type model

-Deloitte’s Business Chemistry and the DISC model are both frameworks designed to help understand and categorize human behavior, especially in a professional context.
+Deloitte’s Business Chemistry and the DISC model are both frameworks designed to help understand and categorize human behaviour, especially in a professional context.
 While both tools have unique approaches, one can draw tentative parallels between their types.

 Continue reading